librewolf-community/browser-macos/build_guide.md

 Removes leftover files and folders from previous build processes.
 #### xcomp
 Allows to build for `aarch64` on a `x86` machines.
 See the next paragraph.
+#### sdk
+Allow to build using a different SDK than the one that comes with Xcode.
+See the related paragraph below.

 ## Building for aarch64 on an x86 machine
 With some tweaks it is possible to succesfully build a LibreWolf version targeted at M1 machines, on an Intel based MacBook.